-- Hand-carved stone – this includes natural stone patterns made with manually sawing or engraving the overlay.
+This includes natural stone patterns made with manually sawing or engraving the overlay.
 It gives the appearance of natural stone pavers sealed in place with mortar.
 These are often stained in multiple colors for a more natural effect.

-- Slate – this metamorphic rock pattern is popular for use on walking surfaces because of its almost flat surface when broken or fractured.
+This metamorphic rock pattern is popular for use on walking surfaces because of its almost flat surface when broken or fractured.
 Stamp mats or skins with this pattern are placed on top of an overlay until it imprints properly.

-- Flagstone – Also known as a “seamless mat”, this type of pattern mimics that of flagstone or flat stone.
+Also known as a “seamless mat”, this type of pattern mimics that of flagstone or flat stone.
 It features a flat surface with minimal grooves.
 The shapes of the stone pieces are often irregular.

-- Brick – Probably the most common and traditional pattern is the brick pattern.
+Probably the most common and traditional pattern is the brick pattern.
 There are varieties to the brick’s layout, such as basketweave, herringbone, European fan, and more.
 Staining this with the classic reddish brown or orangey color of real brick would definitely make it look more attractive.

 Things to Consider in Choosing a Pattern